UBC-STAT/stat-301/docs/syllabus-page.md

 - Please, read the [COVID-19 instructions](https://ubc-stat.github.io/stat-301/covid-safety.html) document for absences related to COVID-19.
 - Regular attendance to lecture and tutorials is expected of students.
 Students who are unavoidably absent because of illness or other reasons should inform the instructor(s) of the course as soon as possible, preferably, prior to the start of the lecture/tutorial.
 - There will be no make-up exams.
-Students who miss Midterm 1, Midterm 2 or an assignment and want to request an Academic Concession need to contact the Instructor as soon as possible and provide a self-declaration form (available on canvas).
+Students who miss the Midterm or an assignment and want to request an Academic Concession need to contact the Instructor as soon as possible and provide a self-declaration form (available on canvas).
 Failing to present a declaration may result in a grade of zero.
 - Late submissions of *worksheets* and *tutorials* will receive a grade of 0.
 - For other assessments, late submission is defined as any work submitted after the deadline.
 Late submissions will receive a 50% deduction penalty of the original grade in the first occurrence if submitted within 48 hours of the deadline.
 Hence a maximum attainable grade for the first piece of work submitted late is 50%.
 Any additional pieces of work that are submitted late will receive a grade of 0 for subsequent occurrences.
 Any submission after 48 hours of the original deadline will receive a grade of 0.